Course Management

 Performance Field #1

-Prefromance Field #1 is a customizable drop-down field used to describe a performance.
+Performance Field #1 is a customizable drop-down field used to describe a performance.

 For example, you could call it Performance Type and populate it with genre descriptions like Comedy, Drama, or Musical.

-In the example images, Performance Field #1 has been called Course Type, and has been populated with Acting, Movement, Musical Theatre and Voice as groupings for classes.
+In the example images in this section, Performance Field #1 has been called Course Type, and has been populated with Acting, Movement, Musical Theatre and Voice as groupings for classes.
+To change the name Performance Field #1 to Course Types, you perform the following steps:

-1. To change the name of the Field, go to Setup >> Company (or Outlet) Preferences <> Appearance Tab and scroll down to Performance Field #1 in the list on the left.
+1. Choose Setup >> Company (or Outlet) Preferences Appearance Tab and scroll down to Performance Field #1 in the list on the left.

 2. Select the name on the right from Performance Field #1.